thismieo/thismieo/README.md

 ## 👋 About Me

-I'm **Mohammed Muayad**, an **AI Engineering Student** from **Baghdad, Iraq 🇮🇶** with a passion for Artificial Intelligence and Software Development.
+I'm **Mohammed Muayad**, an **AI Engineering Student** from **Baghdad, Iraq 🇮🇶**, passionate about Artificial Intelligence and Software Development.

-I'm currently building a strong foundation in **Python**, improving my problem-solving skills, and documenting my learning journey through real projects and consistent practice.
+Currently building a strong foundation in **Python**, solving problems, and turning ideas into real-world projects.

-I believe that continuous learning, consistency, and hands-on experience are the keys to becoming a great AI Engineer.
+Driven by curiosity, consistency, and continuous learning.

 ---